Aveglia/vAMPirus/docs/HelpDocumentation.md

         --outdir                        Name of results directory containing all output from the chosen pipeline (will be made within the working directory)

+--Quality filter/trimming options--

+        --avQ                          Average read quality - forward or reverse reads will be discarded if average base quality across the read is below the number set below (25 is a good start)

+        --mN                            Maximum number of "N"s acceptable in the forward or reverse reads (default for fastp is 5)

+        --trimq                         Minmum base quality to be trimmed (fastp default is 15)

 --Merged read length filtering--

         --minLen                        Minimum merged read length - reads below the specified maximum read length will be used for counts only